chambies2015/Movie-Catalog/README.md

    The UI will automatically open in default browswer 5 seconds after uvicorn server startup.

+## Export/Import Functionality

+StreamTracker now includes powerful export/import capabilities:

+### Exporting Data
+- Click the **"Export Data"** button in either the Movies or TV Shows tab
+- Your entire collection will be downloaded as a JSON file with timestamp
+- The export includes all metadata: titles, directors, years, ratings, reviews, watched status, and poster URLs
+- Export files are named `streamtracker-export-YYYY-MM-DD.json`

+### Importing Data
+- Click the **"Import Data"** button in either tab to select a JSON file
+- The system will automatically detect and import movies and TV shows
+- **Smart conflict resolution**: Existing entries (matched by title + director for movies, title + year for TV shows) will be updated rather than duplicated
+- Import results show how many items were created vs updated
+- Any errors during import are reported for easy troubleshooting

+### API Endpoints
+The export/import functionality is also available via API:
+- `GET /export/` - Export all data as JSON
+- `POST /import/` - Import data from JSON payload
+- `POST /import/file/` - Import data from uploaded JSON file

 ## Using the UI

 The `movie_tracker_ui.html` file provides a modern front‑end for StreamTracker: